Don Cameron (balloonist): Cameron Rozière balloon

 Labeled the "epitome of his achievement" Don Cameron redesigned the helium and hot-air balloon combination into the Cameron Roziere balloon which reached multiple milestones.
 In 1992 Don Cameron fulfilled his transatlantic dream by designing and flying his Roziere balloon from Bangor, Maine, U.S. to Portugal, taking second place in the first ever transatlantic balloon race.

 Taking off from South Korea and landing on 21 February 1995 in Leader, Saskatchewan, flying a Cameron Roziere, Steve Fossett became the first person to make a solo flight across the Pacific Ocean in a balloon.

 In 1999 a Cameron Roziere balloon R-650, named the Breitling Orbiter 3, made the first non-stop flight round the world.

 Don Cameron and Tim Cole designed and built the Spirit of Freedom (balloon) Rozière balloon.
 Cameron built the envelope and Cole the capsule.
 In 2002 solo aviator Steve Fossett flew the Spirit of Freedom to become the first successful around the world nonstop solo flight in any kind of aircraft.
 On 19 June 2002 the 10-story high balloon Spirit of Freedom lifted off from Northam, Western Australia and landed in Queensland, Australia on 3 July 2002 (Independence Day in the United States).
 The solo flight circumnavigation lasted 13 days, 8 hours, 33 minutes (14 days 19 hours 50 minutes to landing) and covered 20,626.48 statute miles (33,195.10 km).
-They (Fossett & Spirit of Freedom) reached speeds of up to 322 kilometers (204 miles) per hour, and flew as high as 10,580 meters (34,700 feet).
+They (Fossett & Spirit of Freedom) reached speeds of up to 322 kilometres (204 miles) per hour, and flew as high as 10,580 metres (34,700 feet).